 Three investigations or procedures why M/S Costa Concordia capsized and later sank outside Isola del Giglio on January 14, 2012 were started soon after the incident.
-But none of the three investigations were really interested in the abandon ship and the capsize and the loss of the ship or why innocent people still aboard drowned on January 14, 2012.
+None of the three investigations were really interested in the abandon ship, the capsize, the loss of the ship or why innocent people still aboard drowned on January 14, 2012.
 None of the investigations attempted to establish that something like the following happened:

 1. The first incident - the contact with a submerged rock off the Scole island at 21.45 hrs 13 January 2012 - was an accident.
 The cause of the accident was crew negligence, i.e. bad bridge procedures, confusion on the bridge and crew not following ISM procedures or similar.
 There were many responsible persons of the first incident, incl.
 Schettino, but you cannot see that anyone committed anything criminal.
 All were trying to do their best in the darkness in and outside of the wheel house.